 Obtaining SSI benefits is usually a multi-step process that begins with the submission of an application.
 However, most of these initial applications are rejected by the Social Security Administration (SSA).
 Unfortunately, many applicants have medical conditions that are not included in the SSA’s list of impairments and must argue that their conditions are nevertheless severe enough to prevent them from working.

 Unfortunately, such efforts often lead to a second denial from Social Security.
 Requesting a second appeal would trigger a hearing before an Administrative Law Judge who would examine the application with a fresh perspective and make an independent decision concerning whether an applicant in Marietta should receive SSI benefits.
-This hearing is often an applicant’s best chance to receive benefits.
+This hearing is often your best chance to receive benefits.

 Obtaining SSI benefits can be a lengthy and frustrating process that leaves you waiting months or even years to receive benefits.
-A lack of income during such a long period of time can place great strain on your life, so it could be essential to give yourself the best chance for an early approval by working with a knowledgeable legal advocate during the SSI application process in Marietta.
+A lack of income during such a long period of time can place great strain on your life, so it could be essential to give yourself the best chance for an early approval by working with a knowledgeable disability advocate during the SSI application process in Marietta.

 Contact The Khaki Law Firm Today